rj-oidc/e2e-action-workflows/workshops/workshop-1/2_repo-project-management.md

 ### 2. On issue closure.
    We will now add automation whenever an issue is closed.

 1. Create a new workflow file named `issue-closed.yml` in `.github\workflows` folder.
-(You can also go to `Actions` tab -> `New workflow` and use `Skip this and set up a workflow yourself`, using which you will get a basic workflow template to fill in)

 Following is the yaml for the above steps. 💡 This workflow will get trigerred whenever a new issue is closed.
 [yaml](/workshops/workflows/issue-closed.yml)